Website Design, Development, and Management

 Think of it this way: If you run a group of real estate agencies in the U.S. and you need a web design that reflects the localities each agency serves, and you need the content to match the flavor of those areas, who is going to know better how to do that?
 An offshore website production firm or one in the U.S.?

-The same problem would exist if a U.S.-based designer tried to build a website for an overseas firm.
+You would have the same problem if a U.S.-based designer tried to build a website for an overseas firm.
 Unless the U.S.-based firm has someone on staff who knows the overseas markets well, there is too much room for misunderstandings, assumptions, and cultural-incorrectness to occur.

 What is the most effective website management process?